Pleiospilos nelii is a flowering succulent plant hailing from South Africa.

 This stemless plant only attains a height of about 2″ to 6 inches and a spread of about 3″ to 4″ inches wide.

 These ancient plants can spread to several inches as they produce offshoots to form a group.

-Each plant produces two to four spherical, and also deep fissure leaves.
+Each Pleiospilos nelii produces two to four spherical and also deep fissure leaves.

-The leaves range in color from grayish-green to brown and patterned with spots.
+The leaves range in color from grayish-green to brown and are patterned with spots.

-This succulent plant produces new leaf-pair annually and absorbs its old leaves.
+The living rock succulent produces new leaf-pair annually and absorbs its old leaves.

 Pleiospilos should never have more than four new pair of leaves at a time.

-If it produces more than four new leaves, it means you are watering too much.
+If the split rock produces more than four new leaves, you are watering too much.